the1lab/1lab/src/Cat/Morphism/Factorisation/Orthogonal.lagda.md

 # Orthogonal factorisation systems {defines="orthogonal-factorisation-system"}

 Suppose you have some category $\cC$ and you, inspired by the wisdom of King Solomon, want to chop every morphism in half.
-A **factorisation system** $(E, M)$ on $\cC$ will provide a tool for doing so, in a particularly coherent way.
+An **orthogonal factorisation system** $(E, M)$ on $\cC$ will provide a tool for doing so, in a particularly coherent way.
 Here, $E$ and $M$ are predicates on the space of morphisms of $C$.
 First, we package the data of an $(E,